SherlockPsy/Life/TOTAL_PLAN.md

 - No director logic
 - No hidden meters

+NOTE ON SUMMARIES:
+- Summaries remain non-authoritative reading aids only.
+- This milestone does not require implementing summaries unless a Work Order explicitly introduces them.

 ================================================================================
 EXECUTION CANON — MILESTONE 7 — THE WORLD INTRODUCES FACTS (WORLD FACT SEEDS)
 Status: Binding / Non-negotiable